 If your guests are anything like us, they love to eat.
 We’d never turn down a free treat, so get some to-go containers and let that Pittsburgh cookie table serve as your favor.

 Or infuse some hometown flavor into your day by gifting a treat from your favorite local food maker or provider!
 Either way, you’ll guests’ taste buds will thank you.

 Beer isn’t the only kind of beverage that can act as a wedding favor.
 Pass out some grounds of your favorite coffee to brew up some love at your reception.

 Coffee not really your thing?
 Individual cans of tea leaves make for a great giveaway too!

 If you are going for a tangible favor, make sure it’s at least something people are going to actually use.
-From all of the weddings I’ve attended in the past, the only favor that you’ll still find in my cupboards to this day are pint glasses.
+From all of the weddings we’ve attended in the past, the only favor that you’ll still find in our cupboards to this day are pint glasses.
 Why?
-Because I break them often and always seem to need one.
+Because we break them often and we always seem to be in need of one.

 Another idea is the mini cast iron skillets given out at this classic but unique wedding.
 Perfect for making all sorts of things!

 Infuse your history into your wedding day with a favor that speaks to your heritage.
 The groom of this wedding was from Kazakhstan, where the yurt is a common type of housing.
 As a subtle nod to his background, guests were treated to tiny, colorful yurts which were filled with chocolates.
 Blend modern day with old world with a unique idea reflecting your own background!

 Say thank you and help the environment at the same time by gifting something that will grow on long after the wedding day.
 Tree seedlings (like those given out at Whitling Photography’s own wedding), fresh herbs, or even a Build-Your-Own Floral Bouquet bar all make excellent, earth-friendly favor ideas!